 But it's the Freeze Shield tech which is the star of the show here, allowing you to use the hot tub on the coldest winter nights.
 It keeps the pump running at all times in a power saving mode, stopping the water from freezing in the pipes and motor.
 This, coupled with a durable drop stitch construction, insulating inflatable lid, and a realistic wooden design, make it a great alternative to an acrylic spa.

 - Read T3's Lay-Z-Spa Helsinki Hot Tub review

 This hot tub has a whopping 120 jets which users say recreates a proper Jacuzzi-style spa in their home.
-It has adjustable temperature between 20 and 40 degrees centigrade and a control panel to set the performance of the bubbles.
-It’s not the most stylish (we’re still undecided on the beige colour), but although it doesn’t have LED lighting, this spa is one of the most powerful inflatables on the list.
+Add to that an adjustable temperature between 20 and 40 degrees centigrade, and a control panel to set the performance of the bubbles, and you can see why this makes our list of the best hot tubs.

-If you have been thinking about trying out a hot tub but don’t want to splash too much cash, then users have said great things about this basic spa from Tesco.
-It boasts no frills such as LED lights or sound systems, but it is surprisingly powerful with over 100 jets that are designed to help you relax and are said to work wonders for joint pain.
-This is the cheapest hot tub on the list, but you can expect excellent value for money in its durability and ease of use.
+If you have been thinking about trying out a hot tub but don’t want to splash too much cash, then users have said great things about this basic spa that you can pick up from Tesco.
+Okay, you don't get any frills such as LED lights or sound systems, but it is surprisingly powerful, with over 100 jets built in.